Dahie/caramelize/README.md

 # caramelize

 Caramelize is a compact and flexible wiki content migration tool.
-It is intended for easily creating export of otherwise rare supported legacy wikis.
-With caramelize you can create your own export configurations and transfer your data into a git-based [gollum](gollum)-wiki retaing all your history and the most flexible access to your wiki content.
+It is intended for easily transfering content from otherwise rare supported legacy wikis.
+With caramelize you can create your own export configurations and migrate your data into a git-based [gollum](gollum)-wiki retaining all your history and gaining the most flexible access to your wiki content.

-In the future more import wiki system may be added.
-For the moment export is supported for [WikkaWiki](wikka) and [Redmine](redmine)-Wiki.
+In the future more target wikis may be added.
+For the moment migration is supported for [WikkaWiki](wikka) and [Redmine](redmine)-Wiki.

 ## Usage

-### Building
+### Installation

-To try it, you require bundler to build it.

-    $ gem install bundler
+    $ gem install caramelize

-Clone or fork this repository and start building.

-    $ git clone git@github.com:Dahie/caramelize.git
-    $ gem build caramelize.gemspec

-Now to build the gem do

-    $ rake build

-or

-    $ rake install

-to install the new gem right to the system.
+Install the latest release of caramelize using RubyGems.

 ### Use

     $ caramelize create

 Creates a template configuration file "caramel.rb".
 This includes documentation on how to use the preset Wiki-connectors and how to write addition customized connectors.
+More about this below.

     $ caramelize run

-Will execute a wiki migration based on a found configuration file.
-These are found in predefined paths.
+Will start the wiki migration based on the configuration file.
+These are either found in predefined paths (./caramel.rb, ./config.rb, …), or passed as argument, as below.

     $ caramelize help